 Each lab station has a Windows PC to run development and debugging tools (primarily Xilinx Foundation Series for hardware development and SDS SingleStep for software development and debugging).
 Signon to the 373 PCs with your CAEN uniquename and password under the ENGIN domain.
-A logon script will map a network drive to 373 class directory space on an Windows server maintained by CAEN with the path \caen-mahog-any\DFScourse\W03\eecs373.
+A logon script will map a network drive to 373 class directory space to a CAEN Windows server at:

+\caen-mahogany\W05\eecs373.

 All your project files for the class should be stored in your class directory space.
 You can also access your class directory space in CAEN labs.
-Another network drive is mapped to \caen-mahogany\DFScourse\Perm\eecs373 where files you will need for various labs are located.
+Another network drive is mapped to where files you will need for various labs are located.